-- Active travellers who enjoy walking & hiking for more than 5 hours a day. - Curious travellers who enjoy a mix of activities, sightseeing and learning about the regions they visit. - Adventurous travellers who enjoy rural hospitality, staying in Japanese style accommodations with natural hot springs on site. - Independent travellers who like being their own guide and touring at their own pace.
+- Active travelers who enjoy walking and hiking, averaging 6 km (3.7 mi) a day with up to 800 m (2,625 ft) elevation gain. - Curious travellers who enjoy a mix of activities, sightseeing and learning about the regions they visit. - Adventurous travellers who enjoy rural hospitality, staying in Japanese style accommodations with natural hot springs on site. - Independent travellers who like being their own guide and touring at their own pace.